 Who is on your recruiting committee?
 How is it selected?

 Our committee is composed of Alexander Holburn lawyers in various stages of their careers, from most of our practice groups.
-Our 2022 Summer Student Recruiting Committee is as follows:
+Our 2023 Summer Student Recruiting Committee is listed below.
+You can find out more about these people in our lawyer profiles section or by clicking the names below.

-- Christine York, Chair, Director of Associate and Student Programs
+- Christine York, Director of Associate and Student Programs

 - Emma Ferguson